Example Dockerfile instruction for installing AWS SDK

-While Docker volumes and bind mounts provide effective ways to manage data directly associated with your host machine or Docker's storage drivers, many Machine Learning workflows rely on datasets and model artifacts stored in the cloud.
-Services like Amazon S3, Google Cloud Storage (GCS), and Azure Blob Storage are frequently used due to their scalability, durability, and accessibility.
-Integrating these services with your containerized applications is a common requirement.
+docker rundocker-compose.ymlEfficient data management is crucial for Machine Learning workflows, particularly for handling datasets and model artifacts.
+While local storage solutions like Docker volumes and bind mounts can manage data directly associated with a host machine or Docker's storage drivers, a significant number of these workflows rely on data stored in the cloud.
+Cloud services such as Amazon S3, Google Cloud Storage (GCS), and Azure Blob Storage are widely adopted due to their scalability, durability, and accessibility.
+Integrating these services with containerized applications is a frequent requirement.

 Accessing cloud storage from within a Docker container primarily involves securely providing credentials and using the appropriate cloud provider SDKs or tools.
 Let's look at the common strategies.